joe-thirtytwonineteen/graql/docs/guide/scalars.md

 ## What Are Scalars?

 Scalars are the lowest-level types in a GraphQL schema.
-You're likely already familiar with a few:
+You're probably familiar with a few:
 `Boolean`, `String`, `Int`, etc.

-To build a robust API, you'll likely need to define more, such as `Date` or `EmailAddress`.
+To build a robust API, you'll need to define more, such as `Date` or `EmailAddress`.

 [graphql-java](https://www.graphql-java.com/documentation/scalars/) provides great
 [documentation and an interface](https://www.graphql-java.com/documentation/scalars/) for doing this.